 The common trend here is that movement causes accidents.
 But if there’s no movement, there will be no business activity.
 The key here then is to facilitate (or even accelerate movement) while still ensuring safety in the workplace.

 The upfront and hidden costs of workplace accidents

 In 2012-13, work-related injuries cost the Australian economy $28 billion.
 During that same period, around $6.6 billion resulted from a fall, trips or slips of people in the workplace.
 Being hit by objects and hitting objects with part of the body accounted for $4.5 billion and $2.8 billion respectively.
-In other words, work-related injuries are costly (and more importantly result to loss of lives or physical capabilities).
+In other words, work-related injuries are costly (and more importantly result in loss of lives or physical capabilities).

 As a result, engineers and workplace managers formulate comprehensive rules, measures and guidelines to make the workplace safe (for equipment operators, pedestrians and bystanders).
 This way they can eliminate or minimise workplace accidents especially in dynamic sites such as in warehouses.
-In these areas the following collisions and accidents can happen:
+In these areas, the following collisions and accidents can happen: